Skip to content

 The Streams API is now accessible through the Nginx proxy at:

-• HTTP: http://SERVER/api/
+• HTTP: http://HOST_ADDR/api/

-• HTTPS: https://SERVER/api/ (if HTTPS is enabled)
+• HTTPS: https://HOST_ADDR/api/ (if HTTPS is enabled)

 You no longer need to expose port 8020 directly.